luk400/vim-jukit/README.md

 let g:jukit_custom_backend = -1
 "    - Custom matplotlib backend to use

-" IF KITTY IS USED:
-let g:jukit_mpl_style = jukit#util#plugin_path() . '/helpers/matplotlib-backend-kitty/backend.mplstyle'
+let g:jukit_mpl_style = ''
 "    - File specifying matplotlib plot options.
-This is the default value if kitty terminal is used " ELSE: let g:jukit_mpl_style = ''
-"    - File specifying matplotlib plot options.
-This is the default value if kitty terminal is NOT used.
 If '' is specified, no custom mpl-style is applied.

-" IF KITTY, TMUX OR ZELLIJ IS USED: let g:jukit_inline_plotting = 1
+" IF ZELLIJ IS USED (the only backend with inline plotting after the " 2026-04 cleanup): let g:jukit_inline_plotting = 1
 "    - Enable in-terminal-plotting.
-Only supported for kitty, tmux+iTerm2, or zellij (the latter requires a sixel-capable terminal AND a zellij build with sixel patches — see the Zellij section below).
+Requires a sixel-capable terminal AND a zellij build with sixel patches — see the Zellij section above.
 BE SURE TO SPECIFY THE TERMINAL VIA `g:jukit_terminal`! (see variables in section 'Basic jukit options')
 " ELSE:
 let g:jukit_inline_plotting = 0
-"    - Disable in-terminal-plotting
+"    - Disable in-terminal-plotting (vimterm/nvimterm have no graphical output channel)
 ```

 ###### Split layout